jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 	* Advantages of using vertebrates as foundation for studying long-term evolution:
 		1. They are unquestionably a [monophyletic group](https://en.wikipedia.org/wiki/Monophyly)
 		2. Nearly all vertebrates "exhibit a single pattern of reproduction, involving recombination of gametes from two sexes."

+## Chapter 2: Theories of evolution at the level of populations and species